kaba4cow/BFDReader/README.md

 # Binary Format Definition Reader

-A code generator class that reads a file written in Binary Format Definition language and generates Java classes which can then be used to read files in the binary formats defined in the file.
+A code generator utility that can read files written in Binary Format Definition language and produce Java classes which can then be used to read files in the binary formats defined in the file.

-A format definition file may contain multiple formats and objects.
-Objects can be defined in other objects, but a format cannot be defined inside any other block.
-The generated format constructors are **public** and the object constructors are **private**.
-All generated fields are **public final**, object fields are read by invoking the constructors of their generated classes and primitive fields and **Strings** are read from BinaryReader passed to every format and object constructor.

 ### Usage